 An official college transcript, with bachelor's degree posted when earned, must be received before you can enroll in the first year class.
 Applicants must have attended a regionally accredited institution of postsecondary education.
 Preparation in foreign universities, in most cases, should be supplemented by a year or more of course work at an approved university in the United States.

 All official credentials including transcripts from foreign universities and letters of recommendation must be sent from the source and cannot be accepted from the applicant.
-Transcripts should be sent to the following address:
+Once admitted, transcripts should be sent to the following address:

 Vanderbilt University School of Medicine